mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/removing-sharepoint-hybrid-scenarios.md

 4. On the ribbon, select **Delete**.
 5. You may then create a new non-Cloud Search Service Application.
 For info about how to create and manage your Search Service Application, see the SharePoint Server documentation in [Search](../search/search.md).

-If you want to remove all hybrid documents from SharePoint Online search results,contact the support team for further guidance.
+If you want to remove all hybrid documents from SharePoint Online search results, contact the support team for further guidance.

 ## OneDrive and sites